bluenviron/gortsplib/README.md

 Features:

 * Client
-  * Query servers about published streams
+  * Query servers about published tracks
-  * Read streams from servers with UDP or TCP
+  * Read tracks from servers with UDP or TCP
+  * Read only selected tracks
-  * Publish streams to servers with UDP or TCP
+  * Publish tracks to servers with UDP or TCP
   * Pause reading or publishing without disconnecting from the server
 * Server
   * Handle server-side connections